izot/smartserver-driver-template/README.md

 		│       │   └── ...
 		│       └── image ...
 		│           └── ...
-7. Create a new driver-specific XIF file by copying and modifying the example_xif.xpl & example_xif.dtd (csv-liked) files found in the smartserver-driver-template project below.
-For more info on XIF files, please refer to http://iecdocs.diasemi.com/display/PortSSIoT/Collecting+or+Creating+Device+Interface+%28XIF%29+Definitions
+7. Create a new driver-specific XIF file by copying and modifying the example_xif.xpl & example_xif.dtd (csv) files found in the smartserver-driver-template project below.
+For more info on XIF files, see http://iecdocs.renesas.com/display/PortSSIoT/Collecting+or+Creating+Device+Interface+%28XIF%29+Definitions
 	```
 	Edit <your_driver>_xif.xpl
 		#filetype,<your_driver>_xif